-Students registered with DAISS should log into Accommodate for all requests related to approved accommodations, including accessing your letters, signing up for exams and requesting textbooks.
+Students registered with DAISS should log into Accommodate for all requests related to approved accommodations, including accessing your letters and signing up for exams.

 If you encounter disagreement or other issues regarding your accommodation letter, please request an appointment with DAISS.

-Students with approved academic accommodations are responsible for sharing their accommodation letter with their professors at the start of each semester and, if needed, scheduling exams with DAISS before the test date.
+Students with approved academic accommodations are responsible for sharing their accommodation letter with their professors at the start of each semester and scheduling exams with DAISS at least three days before the test date.